collindching/multilevel-modeling/README.md

 ## Multilevel Modeling Learning Plan

-Also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).
+Multilevel models are also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).

-Components:

-- Notes
-- Blog posts
-- Projects
+In my work at Facebook, I use linear mixed models to quantify marketing impacts on consumer sentiment.
+This plan is a focused approach to gaining better understanding of multilevel models.

+My core work components for this learning plan are **notes, blog posts, and projects.**

 ## Learning Goals